Sun Life Long-Term Disability Denial

 Understanding the Sun Life Long-Term Disability Claims Process

-Dealing with Sun Life is usually a long drawn-out process.
+Dealing with Sun Life is often a long, drawn-out process.
 The company does not make filing LTD claims easy on its policyholders.
-Immediately after receiving a claim, sun Life begins building a case against you.
-And while fraudulent claims do occasionally happen, this can leave otherwise honest workers with valid claims feeling like they’re under a microscope.
+Immediately after receiving a claim, Sun Life may begin looking for any “legal” reason to deny your claim.
+And while fraudulent claims do occasionally happen, in our experience that is far rarer than insurers being the bad guys in the system.
+Aggressive claims denials can leave honest workers with valid claims, who are legitimately too sick to work, feeling like they’re under the microscope.
 That is by design.

 During the process, you will need to provide Sun Life with as much medical evidence as possible to not only prove that your condition exists but that it impairs you from continuing to do the job you’re currently doing.